Treasury burns through funds amid bumpy debt ceiling talks - KESQ

 Talks stall

 Although the X-date is potentially around the corner, White House and House Republican negotiators paused their talks to resolve the debt ceiling impasse for a time on Friday.
-While House Speaker Kevin McCarthy said on Fox Business Friday evening that the negotiating team “will be back in the room tonight,” he also expressed frustration with the White House’s position.
+Negotiations resumed later in the evening on Capitol Hill.

 If the nation does default, it would unleash global economic and financial upheaval.
 The full consequences are not known since it’s never happened before, but it’s likely that many Americans, businesses and state and local governments would face delays in receiving federal payments, including Social Security benefits, food stamps and paychecks for federal employees and military members.